Skip to main content

 Seven papers were drafted by key members of the task force that highlighted important challenges and in some cases solutions to the potential misalignment that exists today between grid needs and retail pricing structures.
 The white papers along with an introduction paper are intended for readers across many facets of the energy industry, from power systems engineering and grid operators to retail economists, consumer advocates, and regulators across the world.
 The insights from the task force and its corresponding papers aims to advance understanding of the opportunities and challenges of using and enhancing retail pricing and programs to meet the changing grid needs of a changing energy paradigm.

-“Aligning Retail Prices and Programs with Power Grid Needs,” by Erik Ela, Debra Lew, and Carl Linvill
+“Aligning Retail Pricing and Grid Needs: Introduction to a White Paper Series” by Debra Lew, Erik Ela and Carl Linvill

 “Leveraging Locational and Temporal Flexibility in Transportation Electrification to Benefit Power Systems,” by Jennifer Chen